 The adjacent button allows you to pay the $200 registration fee separately for your guest, if you so wish.

 The registration fee does not include food and lodging.
+Children under six years are not allowed on the tours.

 $365 - Prague (June 2014) Conference Registration: Valid for all 4 days.
 Valid for one person for all conference events, on and off conference premises.
 Includes all tours.